Farhad-Firozitabar/local-library/README.md

 For testing purposes!
 Consider the fact that if it was a real project I would use a SQL database and implement the authentication with that!
 # to Run
-- install node.js on your local mechine
+- Install node.js on your local mechine
+- Download the source code you should have 2 folders
+-   backend and client
 # **Backend Setup**

 ### 1. Navigate to the Backend Directory